httpchat/httpchat.github.io/quotes.md

 > "There's something you haven't said, something you haven't done, some light that needs to be switched on, and it needs to be taken care of.
 Now." - Hugh MacLeod

 > "You are good enough." - Leo Babauta

+> "Gotta have opposites, light and dark and dark and light, in painting.
+It’s like in life.
+Gotta have a little sadness once in awhile so you know when the good times come.
+I'm waiting on the good times now." - Bob Ross